Mehehehehe82/revenge-cli/README.md

 # revenge-cli
-A C# program that sings revenge
+A C# program that "sings" revenge